 "Well that's fine if you want to say it like that," I announced.
 "But the research proved that the opening sentence I use is a lot more effective at bringing people back time after time.
 It has to be recited word for word – with your thumbs up and in an American accent – for it to produce the best results.
-Exactly like this: 'Hey guys welcome to McDonald's, what kind of burgers can I get you here today?'
+Exactly like this: 'Hey guys, welcome to McDonald's, what kind of burgers can I get you here today?'

 "If you change it even slightly, it becomes useless."

-"Listen to me," she barked, as I rambled on over the top of her about 'scientists' and 'research'.
+"Listen to me," she barked, as I rambled on over the top of her about "scientists" and "research".
 "Listen to me...
 Kyle, listen to me," she kept repeating, growing more and more agitated.
 I paused for a second to see what she had to say for herself.
 "This is my restaurant and you'll do it how I tell you to!"

-The look on her face was merciless.
+This didn't go down very well.
 "Just get back to your till," she ordered, exasperated.
 I left it at that, not wanting to push her too far too soon.

-[I found out afterwards that at this point she went downstairs and phoned my housemate Marcus, who I'd put down as 'former manager' in the references section of my CV.
+[I found out afterwards that at this point she went downstairs and phoned my housemate Marcus, who I'd put down as "former manager" in the references section of my CV.
 We checked the call log on his phone and it was literally seconds after.
 He obviously gave me a glowing review.]

 I got back to work.

-"Hey welcome to McDonald's, what kind of burgers can I get you here today?"
+"Hey, welcome to McDonald's, what kind of burgers can I get you here today?"
 I said, louder and more defined than before.
 The restaurant was starting to get busier, and as I served a few more people you could hear the assistant manager squawking "C'MON, GUYS!" at the guys on the grill, ordering them to "GO FASTER, GO FASTER!"

-"No I didn't," I admitted.
+"No, I didn't," I admitted.
 "I trust you guys implicitly."

 "Don't trust anyone," she growled, in an manner that was almost threatening.